 The result?
 A salad dressing that tastes a hundred times better than the Japanese restaurants!

-A good Japanese dressing is all about the balancing act.
+Good Japanese dressing is all about the balancing act.
 For this homemade sesame dressing, you can easily achieve that by adjusting the ingredients to suit your palate.
 If you prefer a more tangy taste, use more rice vinegar.
 If you prefer a creamier texture, add in a bit more mayo.

 Ponzu is a citrus-based soy sauce packed with umami.
 You can use the ready-made bottle or make your own ponzu sauce at home.
 Full of flavor yet incredibly refreshing, this sesame ponzu dressing is something you wouldn’t want to miss out on!
-Not only is it amazing as a salad dressing, but it is also a great sauce to toss with your soba noodles, tofu or meatballs.
+Not only is it amazing as a salad dressing, but it is also a great sauce to toss with your soba noodles, tofu, or meatballs.

 Ponzu and Japanese mayonnaise make the perfect blend for a creamy salad dressing.
 It’s especially delicious for Japanese kani salad (crab salad), but you can definitely use the dressing in any other salad combination.